IQVIA-ML/LightGBM.jl/README.md

 supported.

 # Installation
 Install the latest version of LightGBM by following the installation steps on: (https://github.com/Microsoft/LightGBM/wiki/Installation-Guide).
+Note that because LightGBM's C API is still under development, Upstream changes can lead to temporary incompatibilities between this package and the latest LightGBM master.
+To avoid this, you can build against [Allardvm/LightGBM](https://github.com/Allardvm/LightGBM.git), which contains the latest LightGBM version that has been confirmed to work with this package.

 Then add the package to Julia with:
 ```julia